mrsmkl/old-wasm-wiki/Overview.md

 the computation took.
 (There will have to be a flag in the VM to tell that the execution has ended or something).
 One step is performing one instruction.

+## Specification of the code

+There are few reasons why it is not convenient to simply use WASM binary code for the representation of the code:
+1. Initialization: the code execution should start from a simple state, but WASM includes complex initialization.
+2. For each jump, we need to know the next PC and the change in stack.
+3. Handling more complex instructions like `br_table`.

+For these reasons the code is preprocessed into another format, description here https://github.com/TrueBitFoundation/ocaml-offchain/wiki/Initializing-and-preprocessing-WebAssembly

 # Challenging the output of the task

 If a verifier disagrees with the output, it can post a challenge using contract https://github.com/mrsmkl/spec/blob/master/solidity/interactive2.sol